futureware-tech/quality/README.md

   format of `<filename>:<line>: <check name>: <error message>`, allowing to pipe the output into most editors and IDEs error windows

+* `resolveDependencies` task that will pre-download all dependencies for all configurations (useful for caching in CI)

 Meta tasks:

 * Android: `checkQuality<variant name>` (e.g. `checkQualityDebug`)